genepi/umi-pipeline-nf/docs/usage.md

 Use this parameter to choose a preset configuration profile.
 Profiles available with the pipeline are:

 * `standard`
-    * The default profile, used if `-profile` is not specified.
+    * The default profile, is used if `-profile` is not specified.
-    * Uses sensible resource allocation for , runs using the `local` executor (native system calls) and expects all software to be installed and available on the `$PATH`.
+    * Uses sensible resource allocation for, runs using the `local` executor (native system calls) and expects all software to be installed and available on the `$PATH`.
     * This profile is mainly designed to be used as a starting point for other configurations and is inherited by most of the other profiles below.
 * `conda`
     * Builds a conda environment from the environment.yml file provided by the pipeline
     * Requires conda to be installed on your system.
 * `docker`
-    * Launches a docker image pulled from ecseq/dnaseq
+    * Launches a docker image pulled from Genepi/umi-pipeline-nf (ADAPT)
     * Requires docker to be installed on your system.
 * `singularity`
-    * Launches a singularity image pulled from ecseq/dnaseq
+    * Launches a singularity image pulled from Genepi/umi-pipeline-nf (ADAPT)
     * Requires singularity to be installed on your system.
 * `custom`
     * No configuration at all.
 Useful if you want to build your own config from scratch and want to avoid loading in the default `base` config for process resource allocation.

-If you wish to provide your own package containers it is possible to do so by setting the `standard` or `custom` profile, and then providing your custom package with the command line flags below.
-These are not required with the the other profiles.
+If you wish to provide your own package containers it is possible to do so by setting the `standard` or `custom` profile and then providing your custom package with the command line flags below.
+These are not required with the other profiles.

 ### `-with-conda <ARG>`
 Flag to enable conda.
-You can provide either a pre-built environment or a *.yaml file.
+You can provide either a pre-built environment or a *.yml file.

-### `-with-docker <ARG>`
-Flag to enable docker.
-The image will automatically be pulled from Dockerhub.

-### `-with-singularity <ARG>`
-Flag to enable use of singularity.
-The image will automatically be pulled from the internet.
-If running offline, follow the option with the full path to the image file.

 ## Other command line parameters